MRU-F2025-COMP3504/3504-term-project-visible/docs/user_guide.md

    When Docker is up:
    Open your browser and go to: http://localhost:5173

 ## BOO YEAH!
-You’re now running your own local instance of Visible.
+You’re now running your own local instance of Visible. -->

-**_How to use the software_**
+## How to Run Visible

+- If you are using the public version of Visible, you can simply navigate to https://visibleapp.ca in the browser of your choice.
+We currently support both mobile and desktop access, and are not aware of any modern browser compatibility issues.
+- If you are using a local version of Visible, you will need to build the Docker images as outlined in the Developer Guide, and can access the site by going to https://localhost:5173.

+## How to Use Visible

 Visible is designed to be simple and intuitive to use.
-The platform supports two primary user types (1) Influencers and (2 )Businesses.
+The platform supports two primary user types: Influencers and Businesses.
 Below is a breakdown of how users interact with the core features of the system.
 FYI features still in development are marked as (WIP).

 1. Browsing Gig Listings (Influencer)